Women in Bletchley Park

+In January 1945, at the peak of codebreaking efforts, nearly 10,000 personnel were working at Bletchley and its outstations.
+About three-quarters of these were women.

 Background

 Bletchley Park was the central site for British cryptanalysis during World War II.
-It housed the Government Code and Cypher School (GC&CS), which regularly penetrated the secret communications of the Axis Powers – most importantly the German Enigma and Lorenz ciphers.
+It housed the Government Code and Cypher School (GC&CS), which frequently penetrated the secret communications of the Axis powers – most importantly the German Enigma and Lorenz ciphers.
 According to Sir Harry Hinsley, the "Ultra" intelligence produced at Bletchley Park shortened the war by approximately two years.
 Bletchley Park is famous for the impact it had on the war and for the work performed there by scholars such as Alan Turing and Dilly Knox.
 This work, though secret until 1974, had a significant impact on the history of science and technology – in particular, the history of technology.
 In the past century, archivists and historians have increasingly emphasized the role of the women who worked in Bletchley Park.